mrciolino/wiki-backup/timeline.md

 - The party returns to Hellaress to rest and report to King Sunfenix.
 - The party locate Princess Vilra Sunfenix in the Feywild where The Witch King had been keeping her.
 She was helping care for refugees who fled the Devastation creatures and did not want to leave until all Devastation creatures were wiped out.
 The party inform her that only two remain and in the meantime they will send Adalynn's simulacrum to protect the princess and refugees, and prepare them for extraction.
 Adalynn's simulacrum possesses a a bearded red headed man in their late thirties and stays among the refugees.
 - The party fights the Devastation Ice Phoenix.
 The party locates the devastation Ice Phoenix and battles it atop a mountain.
 However after seeing its powerful icey abilities forst hand, they retreat to do some preparation.
 Adalynn provides glyphs of warding to empower the party, while Bazzdows buys some potions and does some crafting.
 Once they are prepared. they return to face the beast.
 - Bazzdows and Adalynn use Wall of Force and Forcecage to trap the phoenix in a demiplane where they can keep it cornered.
 Spoops keeps up the melee damage while tanking the phoenix, Bazzdows, Adalynn, and Os continue doing ranged attacks.
+The Ice Phoenix attempts to continuously freeze and shatter the party.
+Spoops manages to defend against this using his anti-magic armor.
+The force cage protects the rest of the party.
 - The party meets Glaculs.
 -
 - Magical College of Highhold